sstraus/SettingsSentry/README.md

 - `-logfile` `<path>`: Path to log file.
 If provided, logs will be written to this file in addition to console output.

+- `-password` `<pwd>`: Optional password to encrypt backups (using AES-GCM).
+If provided during backup, files will be encrypted and saved with a `.encrypted` extension.
+This password **must** be provided again during restore to decrypt the files.

 ### Environment Variables

 SettingsSentry supports the following environment variables: